-- 1. Power off your PC, Cable/DSL Modem, and the Router. - Locate an optimum location for the Router.
+- 1. Power off your Cable/DSL Modem, and the Router. - 2.
+Locate an optimum location for the Router.
 The best place is usually at the center of your wireless network. - 3.
 Adjust the direction of the antenna.
 Normally, upright is a good direction. - 4.
-Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the Router, shown in Figure 2-1.
-(If you have the wireless NIC and want to use the wireless function, you can skip this step.) - 5.
-Connect the DSL/Cable Modem to the Internet port on the Router, shown in Figure 2-1.
+Connect the DSL/Cable Modem to the Internet port of the Router, shown in Figure 2-1. - Connect the PC(s) and each Switch/Hub in your LAN to the Ethernet ports on the Router, shown in Figure 2-1.
+If you have the wireless NIC and want to use the wireless function, you can skip this step.